Step Four - Minor Arcana - Swords

 Queen of Swords: Resilience

-Intelligent and charming, but if she feels like she is being played, beware!
+She is intelligent and charming, but beware if she feels like she is being played!
 Blunt and honest with her feelings, she is not one to mess about.
 Well organised and efficient.
-A strong independent woman.
+A strong, independent woman.
 If you have her back, she'll have yours.

 King of Swords: Ambition

 Ambitious and ready to succeed.
-Often found in uniform in traditional tarot, the king of swords may symbolise someone in the military or other well-known occupations where uniforms are worn.
-Careful where he places his trust, a no-nonsense kind of guy.
-Good at giving advice when needed, although it may come across as a little harsh at times.
+Often found in uniforms in traditional tarot, the king of swords may symbolise someone in the military or other well-known occupations where uniforms are worn.
+He is careful where he places his trust and is a no-nonsense guy.
+Good at giving advice when needed, although it may sometimes come across as a little harsh.